YahooArchive/locator-handlebars/README.md

 * A partial is just another template.

-* If a template uses another template (in a form of partial) it will be added to the dependency tree and will be loaded automatically.
+* If a template uses another template (in the form of partial) it will be added to the dependency tree and will be loaded automatically.

-* The name used to register the template under `Y.Template` is based on the filename by default, but could be customized to avoid collisions.
+* The name used to register the template under `Y.Template` is based on the filename by default, but can be customized to avoid collisions.

 If you want to use a different template name, you can write your own parser: